You are here

 On June 16, 1994, Judge Sullivan was appointed by President William J. Clinton to serve as United States District Judge for the District of Columbia.
 Upon his appointment as a United States District Judge, Judge Sullivan became the first person in the District of Columbia to have been appointed by three United States Presidents to three judicial positions.

 Since his appointment to the federal court, Judge Sullivan has been appointed by four Chief Judges to serve on both the District of Columbia Judicial Disabilities and Tenure Commission and the District of Columbia Judicial Nomination Commission.
-Judge Sullivan currently serves as Chair of the Judicial Nomination Commission, a position he has held since 2005.
+Judge Sullivan served as Chair of the Judicial Nomination Commission from 2005 until 2022.
 The Judicial Nomination Commission recommends candidates to the President of the United States for judicial appointment to the Superior Court of the District of Columbia and the District of Columbia Court of Appeals and also appoints the Chief Judges for both courts.
-As Chair of the Judicial Nomination Commission, Judge Sullivan regularly testifies before the Council of the District of Columbia.
-Judge Sullivan also serves on the United States District Court’s Executive Committee, and he chairs the Court’s Jury Committee, Non-Appropriated Funds Committee and the Inter-Agency Detention Workgroup.
+As Chair of the Judicial Nomination Commission, Judge Sullivan regularly testified before the Council of the District of Columbia.
+Judge Sullivan also chairs the United States District Court’s Interagency Detention Workgroup, which was created in 2000 to improve the coordination and logistical planning for detention related processes in the District of Columbia.
 From 1998 to 2005, Judge Sullivan served on the United States Judicial Conference Committee on Criminal Law, having been appointed to that position by Chief Justice William H. Rehnquist.
 Judge Sullivan chaired that committee’s Legislative Subcommittee and, in that capacity, he testified before Committees of the United States House of Representatives on behalf of the Judicial Conference.
-In 2012, Chief Justice John G. Roberts, Jr., appointed Judge Sullivan to the Judicial Conference Committee on Space and Facilities.
+From 2012 to 2018, Judge Sullivan served on the Judicial Conference Space and Facilities Committee, having been appointed to that position by Chief Justice John G. Roberts, Jr.

-Judge Sullivan is the recipient of many honors, including the Ollie May Cooper Award awarded by the Washington Bar Association, the Thurgood Marshall Award of Excellence awarded by the Howard University Alumni Association, the Howard University Distinguished Alumni Award awarded by the President and Board of Trustees of Howard University, and he was recently inducted into the Washington Bar Association Hall of Fame.
-He has also been recognized for his achievements by the District of Columbia Public School System, the Judicial Administration Division of the American Bar Association, and the District of Columbia Judicial Disabilities and Tenure Commission.
+Judge Sullivan is the recipient of many honors, including the Ollie May Cooper Award awarded by the Washington Bar Association, the Thurgood Marshall Award of Excellence awarded by the Howard University Alumni Association, the Howard University Distinguished Alumni Award awarded by the President and Board of Trustees of Howard University, the American Inns of Court Professionalism Award for the District of Columbia Circuit for 2015, the National Bar Association’s Gertrude E. Rush Award, the Charles Hamilton Houston Medallion of Merit awarded by the Washington Bar Association, Sigma Delta Tau Legal Fraternity’s Outstanding Service Award, American University’s Washington College of Law North Star Award, and was named Judge of the Year for 2017 by the Bar Association of the District of Columbia.
+He was also inducted into the Washington Bar Association Hall of Fame.
+Judge Sullivan has also been recognized for his achievements by the District of Columbia Public School System, the Judicial Administration Division of the American Bar Association, the District of Columbia Judicial Disabilities and Tenure Commission, and the District of Columbia Bar.
+In 2019, Georgetown University awarded Judge Sullivan the degree of Doctor of Laws, Honoris Causa.

 Staff Information